Updated: September 17, 2021

-It’s 2018, so you know that video plays an important role in a successful content marketing strategy.
+It’s 2021, so you know how important video is to a proper content marketing strategy.

 Video content is not just for B2C brands looking to entertain or educate consumers.
 IDG reports that 95 percent of tech decision-makers watch technology-related videos.

 But creating quality video content is more time- and budget-intensive than writing a blog post or even making an infographic.
 And because of the larger financial investment, there often can be more cooks in the kitchen managing approvals and providing feedback.

 “Getting all stakeholders to give their feedback as early as possible will save you a huge amount of time and money,” confirms Adam Rosenberg, Director at full-service production company Wandering Crew.
 “For most clients, the sooner you can get the piece to the top of the chain, the quicker the whole process will be.”

 What to Know about the Video Production Process

 Once the business case, strategy, and budget for creating a video have been established, it’ll be time to work with a video production partner.
 Depending on the type of video, you can expect some or all of these steps: